Apex (working name) Brooklyn, NY Rebuild

 Locked

-Most leads don't respond to the first contact.
-Five touches over two weeks.
-Text, call, DM, text, final call.
+Most leads do not respond to the first contact.
+Five touches over two weeks: text, call, DM, text, final call.
+The money is in attempts two through five.

 Locked